espocrm/documentation/docs/development/view.md

     }
 ```

+Multiple events can be specified separated by a whitespace.

 ### Built-in events

 * `after:render` – after the view is rendered;
 * `remove` – when the view is removed (destroyed); use it for cleaning up.